KingBain/ghost-based-sensors/README.md

 This reference pipeline showcases:

-* Starting Falco in **analyze** mode to capture full telemetry.
+* Starting Sysdig in **analyze** mode to capture ephemeral system telemetry.
 * Executing the normal job workload (e.g., checkout and a 10‑second count).
+* Stopping Sysdig at the end of the job.
 * Snapshotting installed **Node.js** and **Python** packages.
-* Recording a **changed-files** list for provenance.
+* Recording a **changed-files** log for Audit trail.
-* Uploading package manifests and changed-files as artifacts.
+* Uploading package manifests, changed-files logs and scap style System Capture as artifacts.
-* Stopping Falco at the end of the job.
-* A subsequent **analyze** job that generates a detailed forensic report.
+* A subsequent **analyze** job(in the same action) that generates a detailed summary report.

 Use this pipeline as a template for your own public CI/CD workflows to harness the full power of GBS within ephemeral runners.